DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 ### Location
 - At the city or regional level, the elements of the location to investigate are the strength of the economic base and demographic features
-- Suburb level - occupants will pay more to be amongst compatible, safe and pretigious buildings
+- Suburb level - occupants will pay more to be amongst compatible, safe and prestigious buildings
 - A good location has an element of monopoly, cannot be replicated elsewhere
-  - Can effect your asset - proximity to frastructure, labour, markets.
+  - Can effect your asset - proximity to infrastructure, labour, markets.
 - "Prime" locations have  more stable demand an lower vacancy risk than fringe or emerging location
   - use more likely to generate a revenue, and more revenue
 - Zoning and town planning controls can add potential to a property